 Y is for… Yard and Yawn

-“I still vividly remember the day that I was almost bit by a mad dog.
+“I still vividly remember the day that I was almost bitten by a mad dog.
 I was out in the field with Mama and Daddy and I wanted a drink of water.
-After whining for awhile, Daddy yelled at me to go to the house and get my drink, but the problem was I didn’t want to go by myself.
+After whining for a while, Daddy yelled at me to go to the house and get my drink, but the problem was I didn’t want to go by myself.
 He eventually chased me away and told me I better go on.
 I finally began walking back to the house and when I got in the yard I saw a strange dog standing there – I began yelling “mad dog, “mad dog.”
 Daddy came running toward the house and yelled for me to jump up on the wood pile – he ran in the front door and came out the back with his shotgun and shot the dog.
 We were taught about mad dogs roaming around because many dogs did roam back then.
 After that, he’d walk me to the house if no one was home.”

-“I remember Leroy often taking apart Daddy’s old Model T Ford that sat in the yard after he bought the newer Model A. He’d take it apart and have all the parts laying out on a sheet… and it would make Daddy so mad; but Leroy always put it back together.
+“I remember Leroy often taking apart Daddy’s old Model T Ford that sat in the yard after he bought the newer Model A. He’d take it apart and have all the parts laid out on a sheet… and it would make Daddy so mad, but Leroy always put it back together.
 One day we pulled out all the brass wire out of some of the parts and string it across the road to catch people walking.
 We caught the preachers horse and buggy in it one day, and we both got a licking.
 I liked the “Ooga Horn” it had; daddy had courted mama in the buggy and that Model T.

 “I remember May Day at the Siloam school, and we even had a Maypole; we had all kinds of jumping and racing games in the schoolyard.
 My brother, Leroy, was elected King of the Maypole one year – I think I was probably in the first grade.
-It was usually an all day affair at school.”
+It was usually an all-day affair at school.”